-Quorn® products have been eaten for more than 35 years with nearly 7 billion Quorn meals now served.
+Quorn® products have been eaten for more than 35 years with over 9 billion Quorn meals now served.

 However, it’s important to know that some Quorn products contain allergens, such as egg, milk and gluten.
 These are clearly marked on the back of pack within the ingredient declaration and the allergy advice section.

 There have been rare cases of allergic reactions to products which contain mycoprotein.
 Mycoprotein is high in protein and fibre which may cause intolerance in some people.

 All protein foods have the potential to cause an adverse reaction in some consumers.